In this article:

 - As you add items to the invoice, Gentu will automatically re-order the items to align with the MPR, based on the MBS schedule amount for the item (or the health fund schedule amount, for Health Fund account type invoices).

-- Gentu also allows you to apply the MPR to the item fee amounts on Self and Health Fund: Known Gap invoices.
+- Gentu also allows you to apply the MPR to the item fees on Self, Health Fund: Known Gap, and Health Fund: Private invoices.

-- Gentu automatically selects and applies the correct rebate MPR for Bulk Bill and DVA accounts.
+- Gentu automatically applies the standard MPR to the rebate amounts for Bulk Bill and DVA invoices.

-- Gentu automatically applies the rebate MPR to No Gap accounts.
+- Gentu automatically applies the standard MPR to No Gap invoices' rebate amounts.

 - The item fee MPR is not applicable.

-- For Known Gap accounts, Gentu will automatically apply the rebate MPR to all items added to the invoice.
+- For Known Gap invoices, Gentu will automatically apply the relevant MPR to the rebate amounts of all items added to the invoice.

 - You can then apply the MPR to the item fees by clicking Apply MPR.

-- Alternatively, you can press Apply This Gap to apply the health fund's known gap amount to the item fees.
-This will also cause Gentu to automatically apply the MPR to the item fees.
+- Alternatively, you can press Apply This Gap to apply the health fund's known gap amount to the invoice.
+This will also cause Gentu to automatically apply the relevant MPR to the item fees.

-- For Self type invoices, Gentu will automatically apply the MPR to the item rebate amounts.
+- For Self account type invoices, Gentu will automatically apply the MPR to the item rebate amounts.